-This graph shows only one dimension - cognitive meaning that you have an intellectual understanding about this aspect.
+This graph shows only one dimension - cognitive - meaning that you have an intellectual understanding about this aspect.
 You are not necessarily engaging your feelings nor converting them into actions.
 You might use this information to explore your emotions related to this aspect of the sustainability mindset, and perhaps find ways to convert your understanding into actions.

-THAT you have a clear understanding of the value of combining your logical and analytical thinking abilities with creative imagination.
+YOUR SMI RESPONSES INDICATE THAT you have a clear understanding of the value of combining your logical and analytical thinking abilities with thinking and good strategies.

-You know that the human mind is capable of great accomplishments, as history has shown, when intuition and creative ideas are coupled with rational thinking and good strategies.
 You may even trust that our sustainability problems could be addressed with a good balance of these abilities.

+You know that the human mind is capable of great accomplishments, as history has shown, when intuition and creative ideas are coupled with rational